 But, it is also one of the most important minerals for the skin and should not be overlooked when it comes to your anti-aging skin goals for these reasons;

-Zinc is vital for healthy cell division (mitosis) —the reproduction of healthy new cells.
+Zinc is vital for healthy cell division (the reproduction of healthy new cells)

-Zinc also helps promote liver detoxification, which we know from TCM and Face Mapping is a major factor in healthy skin.
+Helps to detoxify the liver, which we know from TCM, and Face Mapping is a major factor in healthy skin.

 Zinc has anti-inflammatory and antibacterial properties that can gradually kill off acne-causing bacteria with fewer potential side effects than other acne treatments.
 It can also help to balance excessive oil production in the skin

 A 2012 study in the Journal of Clinical Aesthetic Dermatology found that oral zinc supplements were effective for inflammatory and bacterial forms of acne

 Dermatologists may combine treatments of zinc, vitamin E, and selenium to treat acne vulgaris —the most common form of acne

 The first manifestations that appear under zinc deficiency are skin defects such as dermatitis, alopecia, acne, eczema, dry, and scaling skin

 Foods high in zinc: Brazil nuts, pine nuts, peanuts, almonds, cashews.
 Sunflower seeds, hemp seeds, pumpkin seeds & sesame seeds.
 Red meat, liver, shellfish.
 Legumes like chickpeas, lentils & beans.
 Milk, cheese, eggs & soy foods.
 Whole grains like wheat, quinoa, rice & oats.